CPCLAB-UNIPI/FrontSeatSummerSchool/README.md

 6. Test the container: Open an example: `casadi_test.py` or `mpc_acados/minimal_example_ocp.py` Open the command palette (Crtl+Shift+p) -> "Python: Run Python file in terminal" -> enter

+7. Workshop day 3.
+A Google account is required to access the Google Colab.